Jumanji: The Next Level (2019) - Review

 • Some of the writing retreads old ground; goes back to the well a little too much

-• Rules of the world get broken a bit too much or just seem to be crafted out of the sake of convenience
+• Rules of the world get broken a bit too much or just seem to be crafted out for the sake of convenience

 • Body-switching mechanic is a bit odd and forced